MarwanHishamAbbas/penny-post/readme.md

    - Generate secure random token (32-character code)
    - Store HASHED token in database (for security)
    - Send email with verification link containing token
-6. Send verification email
-7. Return 201 Created (don't auto-login until verified)
+6. Return 201 Created (don't auto-login until verified)

-⚠️ Never store plain token (only hashed, like passwords) ⚠️ Token expires in 24 hours (security + urgency)
-⚠️ One-time use only (prevents replay attacks)
+## 2. VERIFICATION PHASE

+1. Extract token from URL
+2. Hash the incoming token (for comparison)
+3. Search database for matching hash
+4. CHECK 1: Token exists?
+5. CHECK 2: Not expired? (< 24 hours old)
+6. CHECK 3: Not already used?
+7. CHECK 4: User not already verified?
+8. If ALL checks pass → Mark token as used
+9. Update user: email_verified = true
+10. Delete other tokens for this user (cleanup)